 Ribbon pine cone shaped ornaments

 First, you will need to gather all of your supplies.
-Please check the Toolbox on this page for a complete list.
 I will mention them again as we go along.
 Also, let it be noted that the ribbon measurements I provide do not have to be exact.
 Once you make one, you will see what I mean.
 Now, let’s get started!

 Here are some of the ones we made that day.
 You can see how your choice of ribbon will make each of these totally unique!
 I love having them on the tree but they would also be cute hanging from the door knobs throughout your home!